-We invite you to study this manual and apply the outlined steps to your school.
-The manual provides practical support in implementing school health programs based on the Fit for School Approach and explains how schools can be transformed into enabling learning environments to improve the education and health of our children.
-We are convinced that schools, communities and children are key actors in this transformation.
+We invite you to study this manual and apply the outlined steps to your school setting.
+The manual provides practical support in implementing school health activities based on the Fit for School Approach and explains how pre-schools can be transformed into enabling learning environments to improve the education and health of our children.

-Be part of this exciting movement, start now and help make your school a healthier place!
+Be part of this exciting movement, start now and help make your pre-school a healthier place!